 Students may either choose to bring some of their ongoing creative writing/practice within the framework of the doctorate, or they can elect to use the doctorate to experiment with new and untested ideas, away from the commercial, financial and political pressures of their practice and its funders.

 After the first module, assessment can be by creative practice portfolio and viva voce without written theorisation, as long as the practice evidences a clear, distinct and original contribution to the profession of making and realising.
 However, students always have the option to write a critical piece.

-300 credits over 2 years (full-time) or up to 4 years (part-time) - this is a refinement of the output into work of publishable or suitable public performance standards.
+Studied over 2 years (full-time) or up to 4 years (part-time) - this is a refinement of the output into work of publishable standards.

 Students prepare a portfolio of finished work.
 In all cases, the research underpinning the portfolio contents must be perceptible within the artistic product in the sense that they must express an original contribution to the field of professional writing/performance research.
 If this is not evident in the artwork, argument can be made for this as part of the portfolio in a range of other forms such as media presentation, a performance, a lecture and supportive writing.

 The first two modules require participants to attend two obligatory intensives per year, during which lectures, seminars and work sharing sessions with supervisors and other students takes place where possible (arrangements may vary to suit individual students' needs).
 This is complemented by individual supervisory contact, similar to other doctorates.
 The thesis is by individual supervision only.